DUI Help

 If convicted of a DUI in court, you may be fined up to $1,000.
 You may also face 48 hours to 6 months in jail.
 You may also be responsible for court costs.
 You may also have to pay $100 to a victims reparation fund.

 If you are convicted of a first offense DUI, you will be required to install an ignition interlock device (IID) in your vehicle.
 You will be restricted to interlock driving for 18 months.
 You will be responsible for the cost of this program.
-Click here for a list of Utah's approved IID vendors.

 You will also be considered an Alcohol Restricted Driver for 2 years.
 (Utah did away with the "No-Alcohol Conditional License" in 2005.)
 An Alcohol Restricted Driver is not allowed to drive with any alcohol at all in his or her system.

-Utah SR22 Insurance:
+Utah SR22 Insurance

 SR22 insurance is "proof of future financial responsibility".
 SR22 insurance is a special policy that requires an insurance company to file an SR22 form with the Utah Department of Public Safety.
 This form proves that you, as a "high-risk driver", are insured and will be financially responsible if there is an accident in the future.